 The Diamondback is located in the area of Little Switzerland and the Blue Ridge Parkway about 50 miles north of Asheville, North Carolina.
 This 38 mile diamond shaped loop includes NC 226A, US 221, Toms Creek Road, NC 80 and the Blue Ridge Parkway.
 This is one thrilling loop for motorcycles and sportscars.

-We had a second floor Main Lodge room with a beautiful view of the pool/hot tub area and the distant mountains.
-The room was clean and comfortable.
-After a dip in the hot tub we had a relaxing dinner in the open air Terrace Bar.
-The food and service was excellent.
-This is a good place to stop and eat even if you aren’t staying at the Inn.
+After a quick swim and a dip in the hot tub take in dinner at the open air Terrace Bar.
+The food and service is always excellent.
+This is a good place to stop and eat even if you aren't staying at the Inn.
 Gary, the owner/manager, is an avid motorcycle rider himself and welcomes all.
-Monday morning after a hearty breakfast of eggs, grits, biscuit and country ham, we headed out to explore the Diamondback Loop.
+After a hearty breakfast of eggs, grits, biscuit and country ham, head out to explore the Diamondback Loop.
 It begins right at the Inn as NC 226A descends from 3475 feet elevation at Little Switzerland to 1390 at US 221.

 These 11 miles are packed with great twisties.
 The first 5 miles are the steepest and tightest.
 Make sure you have good brakes and use your gearing on this downhill ride.
 There are no guard rails and the drop-offs are steep and deep with only the forest to stop you in many places.
 This is no place to ride fast or alone.

 The pavement is good.
 There were a few turns with gravel and dust from driveways, but not more than you should expect anywhere.
 There are a few homes and other structures, so watch out for locals pulling in or out.
-We encountered no traffic on our run.
-There are no difficult switchbacks, but some curves came close.
-We had no trouble on the FJR riding two-up and fully loaded.
+There are no difficult switchbacks, but some curves are tight.

 The four miles of US 221 south is a 4-lane that will get you to the next good section of the loop (we call this The Connector).
 There is one fuel stop before the turn-off to the right onto Toms Creek Road.
 The next station is a few miles farther south on 221.